How to Find Free RV Parking for Your RV

 Finding Free Campgrounds Near You

-Most of these places have a stay limit and some require you to obtain a free permit, so be sure to look into that before you head out.
+Note: Most of these places have a stay limit, and some require you to obtain a free permit, so be sure to look into that before you head out.

 Non-Traditional Free Overnight Parking Options

-There are two types of free RV parking: those that allow actual camping (like the campgrounds and boondocking spots above) and those that are meant for a quick overnight.
-In this section we’ll discuss the latter—spots that should be used for resting along your travel route, but not for true camping.
+There are two types of free RV parking: spots that allow actual camping (like the campgrounds and boondocking places above) and those that are meant for a quick overnight stay.
+Here we’ll discuss spots that should be used for resting along your travel route, but not for true camping.

-The reason you aren’t supposed to stay more than one night is that most of these spots are found in the parking lots of businesses.
+You aren’t supposed to stay more than one night in these places because most of these spots are found in the parking lots of businesses.
 Obviously, a bunch of RVs parked for days or weeks at a time doesn’t look great for any given business.
 However, allowing people to stay for a single night can actually bring them business.
 Just make sure you do your part by eating at the restaurant or shopping at the store while parked there.

 • Cabela’s